CDTDigital/ADPQ2/README.md

 - The Working Prototype provides an email address allowing users to contact the application administrator.
 The team identified and created a user story requesting a Frequently Asked Questions (FAQ) page.
 This was deemed unnecessary to meet the MVP and was placed in the Icebox for future consideration.

 5. How does the service’s design visually relate to other government services?
-- Natoma reviewed other State of California web sites that provide or are related to the providing alert notifications.
-They are as follows: http://www.caloes.ca.gov/cal-oes-divisions/warning-center https://www.fcc.gov/consumers/guides/emergency-alert-system-eas http://www.calalerts.org/
+- Natoma looked at the following government-sponsored web sites supporting alert notications:

+http://www.caloes.ca.gov/cal-oes-divisions/warning-center

+https://www.fcc.gov/consumers/guides/emergency-alert-system-eas

+http://www.calalerts.org/

 The service offered by the Working Prototype would be unique to existing State services but the language and visual design of the sites listed here were considered within the Prototype design.
 If the Prototype were being built for a known State agency, Natoma review that agency’s existing web pages and use established standards related to look and feel.

 ### PLAY 4 BUILD THE SERVICE USING AGILE AND ITERATIVE PRACTICES